mgn39/TurtleBot2/Reference/Meeting/Group Meeting.md

 - **Challenges:** He's been researching methods for moving object detection.
 - **Goals:** He plans to implement DATMO (from GitHub) using the LiDAR sensor and experiment with existing prediction research.
 - **Lesson:** Get good sleep!

+### 6th | November 14th, 2024

+**Lab Meeting:**
+Next lab meeting, meet two weeks from today, at **12:30 p.m.** on **November th, 2024**

+**Individual Updates:**
+We went in *increasing* order of number of speed you can eat two pieces of pizza (per Halloween party).

+**Chester** -
+- **Introduction:** I'm Chesturinat, I'm an undergrads internship student from Thailand.
+I'm working on a research project focusing on TurtleBot.
+- **Accomplishments:** RF receivers are too sensitive (so much noise).
+I made 1 more file to filter the signal and it worked.
+For LiDAR sensor super suspect on this device because not everyday that I can use it but I can use it.
+Tips: need to connect LiDAR to Raspberry Pi before turning the Raspberry Pi on.
+- **Challenges:** For path planning the new device that I mentioned last meeting, not work well for me so I will try a new solution.
+After I filter it to receive the signal with less noise, I might filter it too much because I cannot enable TurtleBot to move autonomously and sometimes the RF receiver does not receive the signal.
+LiDAR sensor as I mentioned before not everyday I can use it and the day  I can and I cannot use it I did exactly the same.
+Have no idea what is going on here.
+It might be from manufacturing.
+- **Goals:** Fix everything.
+- **Lesson:** If your brain like goldfish like me, please take a note don't trust yourself that you cam remember.

+**Kaleb** - 1.45 mins
+- **Introduction:** Kaleb is a second-year studying CS who works on the TurtleBots with Chester.
+- **Accomplishments:**
+- **Challenges:**
+- **Goals:**
+- **Lesson:**